Tennis Girl: Parody

 Over the years, the picture has been parodied by various people as diverse as former tennis star Pat Cash, singer and actress Kylie Minogue and comedian Alan Carr with actor Keith Lemon featuring his parody in his 2012 calendar.

+In 1997 Ginsters, of Cornwall, parodied the advert with the racket being swapped for a Ginsters pasty, but the Advertising Standards Authority banned the advert, for being too crude.
+The model in the advert was 21-year-old Misha Lee, from Czechoslovakia.
+The advert caption was 'I used to stop for new balls.
+Now I only stop for a Ginsters.'
+The advert had been displayed all over the country.
+Ginsters were told by the ASA that 'whilst nudity was acceptable for advertising perfumes or toiletries, it had nothing to do with snack foods and was therefore not allowed'.

 As an election promise for the 2012 Belgian elections, Milka Malfait, a 22-year-old candidate from Sint-Truiden promised to publish a nude photo shoot when receiving 1,000 votes.
 She released a picture of herself in the Tennis Girl pose prior to the elections.

 In 2009, it was also parodied in the exit scene from episode 12 from the sixth series of Shameless when Lillian Tyler, a character played by Alice Barry, gets up and walks towards the door after winning a game console version of tennis.

 The background of a Martin Rowson cartoon entitled "Don't feed the Trolls" appears to show a poster of Donald Trump as Tennis Girl.

 The poster is one of the recurring motifs in the season 12 premiere of the British sitcom Not Going Out.